Meet Angela Lee, ONE Championship Titleist and Asian MMA's Biggest Star

 Adding a second belt to her credit, on a stage such as ONE Championship's A New Era, can set her on a path to greatness rarely seen in the sport.

-Angela Lee is the face of ONE Championship, but she could very well end up being the face of the sport on the global stage if she continues her tremendous ascent through impressive victories and stunning technical development.
+Angela Lee is the face of ONE Championship, but she could end up being the face of the sport on the global stage if she continues her tremendous ascent through impressive victories and stunning technical development.
 There is no more fascinating prospect to watch in the sport's entire landscape.